ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 HTML comment feature does not require any configuration.

-## Known issues
+### Known issues

-It is possible to add support for arbitrary styles, classes and other attributes to existing CKEditor 5 features (such as paragraphs, headings, list items, etc.).

-Most of the existing CKEditor 5 features can already be extended this way, however, some cannot yet.
-This includes:

-* Some of the table markup [#9914](https://github.com/ckeditor/ckeditor5/issues/9914).
-* Some of the image features' markup [#9916](https://github.com/ckeditor/ckeditor5/issues/9916).
-* Some of the media embed features' markup [#9918](https://github.com/ckeditor/ckeditor5/issues/9918).
-* The `<ul>` and `<ol>` elements of the list feature [#9917](https://github.com/ckeditor/ckeditor5/issues/9917).

 The main issue in HTML comment feature is that comments can be easily repositioned or lost in various cases [#10118](https://github.com/ckeditor/ckeditor5/issues/10118), [#10119](https://github.com/ckeditor/ckeditor5/issues/10119).
+Also copying and pasting (or dragging and dropping) elements containing HTML comments within the editor does not work as expected [#10127](https://github.com/ckeditor/ckeditor5/issues/10127).

 We're open for feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).